Presidency of Richard Nixon: Welfare

 One of Nixon's major promises in the 1968 campaign was to address what he described as the "welfare mess".
 The number of individuals enrolled in the Aid to Families with Dependent Children program had risen from 3 million in 1960 to 8.4 million in 1970, contributing to a drop in poverty.
 However, many Americans, particularly conservatives, believed that welfare programs discouraged individuals from finding employment; conservatives also derided "welfare queens" who they alleged collected excessive amounts of welfare benefits.
 On taking office, Nixon established the Council of Urban Affairs, under the leadership of Daniel Patrick Moynihan, to develop a welfare reform proposal.
-Moynihan's proposed plan centered on replacing welfare programs with a negative income tax, which would provide a guaranteed minimum income to all Americans.
+Moynihan's proposed plan centered on phasing out AFDC and, later in 1972, SNAP, and replacing them with a negative income tax, which would set an minimum income floor for all Americans.
 Nixon became closely involved in the proposal and, despite opposition from Arthur Burns and other conservatives, adopted Moynihan's plan as the central legislative proposal of his first year in office.
 In an August 1969 televised address, Nixon proposed the Family Assistance Plan (FAP), which would establish a national income floor of $1600 per year for a family of four.

 Public response to the FAP was highly favorable, but it faced strong opposition in Congress, partly due to the lack of congressional involvement in the drafting of the proposal.
-Many conservatives opposed the establishment of the national income floor, while many liberals believed that the floor was too low.
+Many conservatives opposed the establishment of the national income floor, while many liberals believed that the floor, means-tested to 100% of the federal poverty limit, was too low.
 Though the FAP passed the House, the bill died in the Senate Finance Committee in May 1970.
-Though Nixon's overall proposal failed, Congress did adopt one aspect of the FAP, as it voted to establish the Supplemental Security Income program, which provides aid to low-income individuals who are aged or disabled.
+Though Nixon's overall proposal failed, Congress did adopt one aspect of the FAP, as it voted to establish the Supplemental Security Income program, which reorganized state-level disability insurance programs established by the Social Security Act of 1935 into a single federal program with even benefits for the disabled, blind, or retired low-income individuals.

 Determined to dismantle much of Johnson's Great Society and its accompanying federal bureaucracy, Nixon defunded or abolished several programs, including the Office of Economic Opportunity, the Job Corps, and the Model Cities Program.
 Nixon advocated a "New Federalism", which would devolve power to state and local elected officials, but Congress was hostile to these ideas and enacted only a few of them.
 During Nixon's tenure, spending on Social Security, Medicare, and Medicaid all increased dramatically.
 Total spending on social insurance programs grew from $27.3 billion in 1969 to $67.4 billion in 1975, while the poverty rate dropped from 12.8 percent in 1968 to 11.1 percent in 1973.